lmburns/lf.nvim/README.md

 ### Neovim 0.7.0
 If you do not have the nightly version of `nvim`, then the `mappings` field can be set to false.
-Otherwise, a notification will be display saying that you are not allowed to use these.
+Otherwise, a notification will be displayed saying that you are not allowed to use them.

 ```lua
 require("lf").start({ mappings = false })